dhocker/ahps_web/README.md

 ## Overview

-ahps\_web is a companion web server for the AtHomePowerlineServer ([GitHub](https://www.github.com/dhocker/athomepowerlineserver).
+ahps\_web is a companion web server for the [AtHomePowerlineServer](https://www.github.com/dhocker/athomepowerlineserver).
 It will allow you to control one running instance of the AtHomePowerlineServer from any web browser (it has been tested with Chrome and Firefox).